aclarembeau/statiz/README.md

 # Statiz - The simple static website generator

-Statiz is the most simple and easy to use static website generator.
+Statiz is the most simple static website generator.
 Without any configuration, automatically transform your directory into a fully functional website.

 ## Supports